Police: Miami homeowner fatally shoots burglar

 MIAMI (WSVN) - A Miami homeowner turned the tables on a man who, police said, was trying to break into his house, fatally shooting him, Wednesday.

-According to Miami Police, the homeowner, identified by a woman who lives with him as St. Elord Otilus, opened fire on the subject, who was trying to rob the home, located in the area of Northwest 71st Street and Sixth Place.
+According to Miami Police, the homeowner, identified by a woman who lives with him as Elord Otilus, opened fire on the subject, who was trying to rob the home, located in the area of Northwest 71st Street and Fifth Place, at around lunchtime.

-The woman said Otilus was inside the home with his 3-year-old son at the time of the attempted burglary.
+A woman who said she lives in the home said Otilus was inside the home with their 3-year-old son at the time of the attempted burglary.
 She said the child alerted his father there was someone else in the house, and it was at that point that the homeowner encountered the perpetrator and discharged his firearm, killing him.

+A friend of the family, who asked not to be identified or show her face on camera, said Otilus called her and informed her what had happened.
+“The guy that was trying to get away got shot, and he didn’t make it out,” she said.

 According to the woman who lives with Otilus, he was taken to the police station for further questioning.